public-assembly/public-assembly-docs/docs/wallet-setup.md

 # Wallet Setup

-// here
+// video here

 ## Introduction

 Public blockchains like **Ethereum** are the next evolution of Internet.
 To access the new world you need the right tools.
-This guide will walk you through creating your first **web3 wallet**.

-Web 3 wallets are more than just wallets that hold digital monetary value.
-Your wallet connects you to new applications and allows you to truly own your data in a **decentralized** way.
+Web3 wallets are more than just wallets that hold digital monetary value.
+Currency binds communities together and with your Web 3 wallet you can  crowdsource projects, publish art,, writings and other media, or invest in other people’s creations.
+Your wallet connects you to new applications and allows you to truly own your data and identity.

+This guide will walk you through creating your first W**eb3 wallet**.

 ## Prerequisites